100 Crore Club: Overview

-The 100 Crore Club emerged more than a decade later, when the Aamir Khan starrer Ghajini (2008) became the first Indian film to net over 100 crore domestically in India, soon after which the term "100 Crore Club" was coined.
-The later Aamir Khan films 3 Idiots (2009), Dhoom 3 (2013), PK (2014) and Dangal (2016) expanded the club to 200, and 300 domestically whereas 400, 500, 600 and 700 crore worldwide.
+The 100 Crore Club emerged more than a decade later, when the Aamir Khan starrer Ghajini (2008) was released and became the first Hindi film to earn ₹100 crore net at the box office, soon after which the term "100 Crore Club" was coined.
 Overseas, the first Indian film to gross ₹100 crore in international markets was the Shah Rukh Khan-Kajol-starrer My Name is Khan (2010), followed by 3 Idiots in 2011.